joakimstenhammar/molsim/CONTRIBUTING.md

 ```sh
 git push --set-upstream origin <NAME-OF-NEW-BRANCH>
 ```
 You're now in your new branch.
 You may now begin to implement new features/changes.
-To be able to measure the changes you introduced to the ouput files, go into the `Testin` directory and run `make save` This will allow you to compare the results of a collection of input files to the results which were generated with the master branch.
+Molsim comes with a feature called `Testin`.
+It allows for an efficient way to check whether changes of the Molsim source code lead to any malfunction of the program.
+This testing is an integral part of the extension of the Molsim functionality and needs to be performed at least once, before a branch may be merged into the master branch.
+Please follow [the steps described in the corresponding wiki entry](https://git.rwth-aachen.de/pascal.hebbeker/Molsim/wikis/testin) in order to run the `Testin` directory.

 ## 2. How to commit features/changes
 The changes you apply to the code should be as efficient and non-invasive as possible.
 Try to divide your modifications in logically-associated chunks of code.
 These chunks can then individually be committed and described in a commit message.
 After you changed something you first have to stage the files in which changes were made and which you'd like to commit.